Last Call: Prohibition Lantern Tours

 From bootleggers to tee-totalers, explore the stories of lesser-known individuals buried here.
 Costumed actors will bring to life the stories of real individuals buried here at Congressional Cemetery.
 Experience the history of this hallowed ground exactly the way it should be experienced – in twilight and darkness, happening upon vignettes and individuals under the guidance of one of our own.

-Last Call takes place for two nights.
-Hour-long tours depart every 15 minutes between 6 and 10 pm.
+Last Call takes place for one night.
+Hour-long tours depart every 15 minutes between 7 and 10 pm.

 Once your tour is over, you will be asked to continue out of the Cemetery to make room for the next tour group – capacity is limited due to COVID-19 regulations for the District of Columbia.